tknerr/vagrant-docker-baseimages/README.md

 $ bundle exec rake test:vagrant:baseboxes PLATFORM=ubuntu-22.04
 rspec --format doc --color --tty spec/basebox_spec.rb

-base boxes for the docker baseimages tknerr/baseimage-ubuntu-22.04
+vagrant base boxes for the docker baseimages tknerr/baseimage-ubuntu-22.04 (running on an amd64 host)
-    is referenced in a `Vagrantfile` as a basebox can be imported via `vagrant box add` comes up via `vagrant up --provider docker` can be destroyed via `vagrant destroy`
+    is referenced in a `Vagrantfile` as a basebox can be imported via `vagrant box add` comes up via `vagrant up --provider docker` creates a docker container for amd64 architecture can be destroyed via `vagrant destroy`

-Finished in 30.08 seconds (files took 0.61239 seconds to load) 4 examples, 0 failures
+Finished in 30.08 seconds (files took 0.61239 seconds to load) 5 examples, 0 failures
 ```

 ### Publishing